Breaking The Ice: Video Segmentation for Close-Range Ice-Covered Waters: Dataset and Annotation

 To annotate the brash ice and water, a distribution of blue color thresholds is interpolated over the coordinate system described by Equations~\eqref{eq:normalizedExtrinsic}~and~\eqref{eq:intrinsicrelation}.
 A linear model is chosen for simplicity, such that a continuous range of thresholds can be created using only two values.
 Figure~\ref{fig:waterthreshold} shows the threshold distribution for the given image, and Figure~\ref{fig:frame730labeloverlay} shows the final annotation overlaid on the raw image.

+Additional details for the labeling process can be found in \ref{labelingdetails}, and specific values for the labeling hyperparameters can be found in Table~\ref{tab:labelingvalues}.

-Figure~\ref{fig:examplelabels} shows examples of the labels of the Henry Larsen dataset.
+Figure~\ref{fig:examplelabels} shows examples of the labels of the Amundsen dataset.
 This approach was used to annotate 945 labeled images, from 3 separate videos based on their relatively clean data and balanced distribution of classes.
 The dataset was split approximately 80:10:10 for training, validation, and testing, respectively, with two videos used for training and validation and one video being held out for testing.
-The annotated Henry Larsen dataset provides precise descriptions of the surrounding ice environment and enables large neural networks to learn effectively from the data.
-Implementation details for the labeling process can be found in Appendix~\ref{labelingdetails}.
+The annotated Amundsen dataset provides precise descriptions of the surrounding ice environment and enables large neural networks to learn effectively from the data.